you are

 a) the waiting period is 72 hours if:

-you purchased or activated this policy, or
+you purchased or activated this

 requested a date change after your